neondatabase/website/content/docs/introduction/serverless.md

 ---
 title: Serverless
 subtitle: Postgres with instant provisioning, no server management, and pay-per-usage billing
 enableTableOfContents: true
+updatedOn: '2024-08-29T10:48:38.733Z'
 ---

 Neon takes the world's most loved database &#8212; Postgres &#8212; and delivers it as a serverless platform, enabling teams to ship reliable and scalable applications faster.